bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 of maps you'll be generating.
 In class we talked in detail about creating grayscale maps, as well as aspect, slope and hillshading maps.
 Explanations on the other types of maps are below.
 Several of the required maps will overlay two maps, for example contours overlayed on the grayscale or hillshade.

 The startup code contains a Makefile and files to work with arcascii grids and with a pixel buffer.
 It also contains a main file which shows how to read in a grid file, create a pixel buffer, put data in it and save it.
-We went over these in class, and we also went over generating a grayscale map, but it is included below for completeness.
-It's nice to start a project knowing you already got part 1.
+We went over these in class, and we also went over generating a grayscale map, but it is included below for completeness (nice to start a project knowing you already got the first part).